Phidica/mcserver/README.md

     java -Xms2G -Xmx4G -jar ../minecraft_server.1.8.8.jar nogui

-Note that the implication here is that the main servers directory contains server JAR files, which is recommended to keep them out of the backups.
+Note that the implication here is that the main servers directory contains server JAR files, as seen in Figure 1, which is recommended to keep them out of the backups.
 If you wish to keep the server JAR in the server directory, do so and remove the *../* from the example above

 ## Execution
 The primary program accepts no flags or arguments, just run: